Syrian rebel sheikh calls for war on Assad's Alawite heartland

 The uprising led by Syria’s Sunni Muslim majority is increasingly rallying around Islamist appeals.
 This has heightened fear among Alawites, whose faith derives from Shi‘ite Islam and who comprise about 12 percent of the population, and other minorities of a radical Sunni ascendancy in which hostile al Qaeda-affiliated groups would hold sway.

-“(Alawites) are relaxed while areas that have slipped out of regime control are always under shelling (by government forces), always in pain,” Ayrout said, referring to mainly Sunni areas of the north, center and east of the country.
+“(Alawites) are relaxed while areas that have slipped out of regime control are always under shelling (by government forces), always in pain,” Ayrout said, referring to mainly Sunni areas of the north, centre and east of the countryy.
 “If you do not create a balance of terror, the battle will not be decided.”

 Over 100,000 people have died in Syria’s two-year conflict.
 It began because Assad’s forces fired live ammunition at pro-democracy demonstrations, provoking an armed insurrection.